crosscompute/crosscompute-policies/terms.md

 ### Non-Assignability

-CrossCompute may assign or delegate these Terms of Service and/or the CrossCompute Privacy Statement, in whole or in part, to any person or entity at any time with or without your consent, including your license grant to us.
-You may not assign or delegate any rights or obligations under the Terms of Service or Privacy Statement without our prior written consent, and any unauthorized assignment and delegation by you is void.
+CrossCompute may assign or delegate these Terms of Service and/or our Privacy Policy, in whole or in part, to any person or entity at any time with or without your consent, including your license grant to us.
+You may not assign or delegate any rights or obligations under the Terms of Service or Privacy Policy without our prior written consent, and any unauthorized assignment and delegation by you is void.

 ### Severability, No Waiver, and Survival